I am a classroom teacher…

 I miss teaching!

 I feel like right now I am simply treading water with my students.
 We are trying to move forward but how do you as a hands-on teacher, be creative when you can’t allow the children to touch, to feel, to explore because you have been limited to a 2-dimensional world of online learning.
+I’ve been trying to make the most out of this space that I’ve as of now.

 I am not sure when we will be back in the classroom but you can be sure when that day comes this teacher will be over the moon excited.
 Thank you, parents, for all you are doing at home to keep your students on track.
 This will end and we will be back.
 Until that time comes we will continue to navigate this new normal and tell your child that their teacher misses them dearly!